PierrickCh/Nifty/README.md

 All experiments with hyperparameters are replicable in the notebook experiments.ipynb.
 The notebook saves the results in ./results/

+## Reproducibility
+For reproducibility, all expermients are seeded in experiments.ipynb.\
-For reproducibility, seeded inference are provided in reproducible_inference.ipynb, allowing to reproduce figures and tables in the article.
+Additionally, seeded inference are provided in reproducible_inference.ipynb, allowing to reproduce figures and tables in the article.\
-The results of these seeded runs are prvovided in .zip files under ./comparison/ , you can either run the notebook or unzip the files.
+The results of these seeded runs are provided in .zip files under ./comparison/ , you can either run the notebook or unzip the files.\
+After recomputing or unzipping, you can compute the metrics from Table 1 by running:
+'''
+python Nifty/metrics.py
+'''

 ## Acknowledgments
 This  work  was  partly  funded  by  the  Normandy  Region  through  theIArtist excellence label project.